Chris Capuano: Arizona Diamondbacks

-Capuano was drafted by the Arizona Diamondbacks in the 8th round of the 1999 amateur draft (238th overall).
-He played with South Bend Silver Hawks of the Class A Midwest League in 2000 and the El Paso Diablos of the Class AA Texas League in 2001.
-He began 2002 with the Tucson Sidewinders of the Class AAA Pacific Coast League (PCL) and was 4–1 with a 2.72 ERA when, on May 17, he had Tommy John surgery and missed the rest of the season.
+Capuano was selected by the Arizona Diamondbacks in the eighth round, 238th overall, of the 1999 MLB draft.
+He played for the South Bend Silver Hawks of the Class A Midwest League in 2000 and the El Paso Diablos of the Class AA Texas League in 2001.
+Capuano began the 2002 season with the Tucson Sidewinders of the Class AAA Pacific Coast League (PCL), posting a 4–1 record with a 2.72 ERA before undergoing Tommy John surgery on May 17, which sidelined him for the remainder of the season.